fuzzylogicxx/fuzzylogic/posts/northern-road-trip-2020.md

 ## Tuesday

 We started the day with breakfast in the hotel and it was a good’un: Clair opted for a “full Scottish”, and I had Eggs Royal (poached eggs, salmon, spinach, hollandaise sauce).
-With black clouds gathering ominously outside (it was the only day of bad weather during the entire trip), this was exactly the kind of tasty fuel we needed.
+With black clouds gathering ominously outside, this was exactly the kind of tasty fuel we needed.

-We headed for [Ganavan Sands](https://www.visitscotland.com/info/towns-villages/ganavan-sands-p315601) and by arrival it was raining pretty heavily.
+We headed for [Ganavan Sands](https://www.visitscotland.com/info/towns-villages/ganavan-sands-p315601) and on arrival it was raining pretty heavily.
 However every cloud has a silver lining as this gave Rudy a chance to strut his stuff in his new Hi-Vis, waterproof jacket.
 We played fetch for a wee while and he had his first experience of paddling in the sea.

 <figure>
   {% respimg "https://res.cloudinary.com/fuzzylogic/image/upload/v1601818757/IMG_1288_zrcnox.jpg", "Rudy on Ganavan Sands", "(min-width: 1600px) 646px, (min-width: 700px) 612px, 91.58vw" %}